Rightpoint/Griddle/README.md

 The ```mod()``` and ```nsMod()``` functions are a wrapper around a ```compile``` statement and provides the following:

-  1. Automatic determination if there is a local dependency of a dependency
+  1. Automatic determination if there is a local or remote dependency
   2. **only mod()** Automatically links a ```sources.jar``` to a remote dependency
   3. Custom artifact notation to "swizzle" in multiple dependencies from the same repo